thejsway/thejsway/manuscript/chapter16.md

 # React to events

 To make a web page interactive, you have to respond to user actions.
-Let's discover ho to do so.
+Let's discover how to do so.

 ## TL;DR